Evaguy/141_ScriptBackupSQL/README.md

 There should be soon a technical documentation (in French sadly) explaning how the script works, if I'm not lazy and if I don't forget.

+Comments in this script are also in French...

 ## Objective
 Automate a backup of 3 DBs using any programming language and any automation app.